nats-io/nuid/README.md

 NUID can generate identifiers as fast as 60ns, or ~16 million per second.
 There is an associated benchmark you can use to test performance on your own hardware.

+##Collision
+If you'd generate 16 million identifiers per second for a year, the chance of having a dublicate is approximately 0.00000000000112146.
 ## License

 Unless otherwise noted, the NATS source files are distributed